 Geiranger is home to just over 200 year-round residents and some of the most stunningly dramatic views on the planet.
 Our shore excursion took us up to Flydalsjuvet, one of Norway’s most photographed viewpoints overlooking Geirangerfjord.
 From this birds-eye vantage point, massive cruise ships looked like miniature children’s play toys set on a sapphire blue mirror of glass.

-Flam serves as a jumping off point for a wide variety of cruise excursions.
+Flåm serves as a jumping-off point for a wide variety of cruise excursions.
 Guests can take an exhilarating Rigid Inflatable Boat ride through Aurlandsfjord into stunning UNESCO World Heritage-listed Naeroyfjord, the narrowest fjord in the world.
 Here, waterfalls cascade down snow-capped mountains towering as much as a mile high over the fjord’s deep waters.
 Others may enjoy mountain biking, visiting historic Borgund Stave Church, sampling fresh goat cheese, or relaxing by a scenic mountain lake.
-No matter how leisure groups plan to spend their day, there’s something for everyone in each of Norway’s enchanting port of call.
+No matter how leisure groups plan to spend their day, there’s something for everyone in each of Norway’s enchanting ports of call.

 Cruising With European Flair

-MSC’s Norwegian fjords sailings also offer guests an additional embarkation point in Germany, which was Warnemunde on our cruise.
+MSC’s Norwegian fjord cruises also offer guests an additional embarkation point in Germany, which was Warnemunde on our cruise.
 While some guests took the train to Berlin, we opted to visit the fairy tale city of Schwerin.
 Known as the “Florence of the North,” the city’s most famous attraction is Schwerin Castle, an enchanting centuries-old palace with baroque gardens set on an island in a freshwater lake.
 Other landmarks include Schwerin Cathedral built in 1270, the city’s cobblestone market square and historic quarter, and the Schwerin State Museum.
-After returning from our tour, we strolled to the seaside resort town of Warnemunde’s seaside for a Fischbrotchen fresh fish sandwich and a bracing dip in the Baltic Sea.
+After returning from our tour, we strolled to Warnemunde’s seaside for a Fischbrotchen fresh fish sandwich and a bracing dip in the Baltic Sea.

 On an MSC Cruises sailing, experiencing European panache doesn’t stop after walking up the gangway.
 During our time onboard MSC Magnifica, we were able to fully appreciate the benefits of cruising with MSC Cruises in Europe.
 MSC gives vacationers the opportunity to fully experience Europe, both on land and at sea.